-Technology isn’t the only thing that’s rapidly advanced within the past forty years.
-The methods available for health care practitioners to reach their patients have also grown with the changing times as well.
-Originally, telemedicine was developed for patients in rural, off-the-grid areas who may not have access to a physician when they need it.
+Technology isn’t the only thing that’s rapidly advanced in the past 40 years.
+The methods available for healthcare practitioners to reach their patients have similarly grown with the changing times.

-It’s easier for psychologists, physicians, nurses and other practitioners to serve a larger amount of patients through an online medium.
-Since they’re able to expand the amount of people they serve, they can charge less for each consultation.
-This makes healthcare affordable to people who may have not sought it out because of the cost.
+It’s easier for psychologists, physicians, nurses, and other practitioners to serve more patients through an online medium.
+Since they’re able to expand the number of people they help, they can charge less for each consultation.
+Lower medical costs make healthcare affordable to people who may not have sought it out because of the price.